Tier 1 Entrepreneur – Job Creation

 - 10 full-time jobs created for settled workers (3 years’ Accelerated Settlement route to Indefinite Leave to Remain)

-However many entrepreneurs applying for the visa do not fully understand the strict criteria and requirements.
+However, many entrepreneurs applying for the visa do not fully understand the strict and ever-changing legal requirements.

 How do these rules impact entrepreneurs?

 Many Tier 1 Entrepreneur visa holders have not been informed properly about the strict criteria to enable their advance preparation.
 As the employment arrangements needed to be organised as early as possible up to 3 years’ in advance, many Tier 1 Entrepreneurs find themselves falling short of the rules at the last minute.
 In truth, certain businesses encounter high turnover and may have to combine positions and employees to qualify for each job – this is also subject to narrow conditions.